kul-optec/AbstractOperators.jl/README.md

 ```

-Notice that inputs and outputs are not necessarily `AbstractVectors`.
+Notice that inputs and outputs are not necessarily `Vectors`.

 It is also possible to combine multiple `AbstractOperators` using different calculus rules.